spotlightify/spotlightify/README.md

 On the Spotify App that you have created, take the values of `Client ID`, `Client Secret` and `Redirect URI` (Redirect URL is found when the "EDIT SETTINGS" button is clicked) from the website and input them into their respective textboxes.
 To make sure the correct username is entered into the `username` textbox, go to <a href="https://www.spotify.com/us/account/overview/" target="_blank">this link</a>, get your exact username string and paste it (you only need to do this if you sign into Spotify using a service such as Facebook).

+**On first start up, Spotlightify will cache all of your liked and playlist songs, caching both song information and album art.
+So keep the app open for at least 10 minutes so that all of your songs can be cached.**

 ### Installing Fonts

 The fonts found in `assets/fonts` must be installed for this to display correctly.